OpenSun3D/cvpr24-challenge/docs/track_1.md

 ### **Challenge Phases**
-Our challenge consists of two phases: *Development Phase*, and *Test Phase*.
+Our challenge consists of two phases: *Development Phase* and *Test Phase*.

 - In the first phase, the *Development Phase*, the challenge participants can download and use the whole *Training* split of the ARKitScenes dataset for their experiments.
 From these *Training* scenes, we annotate a few example scenes for development purposes.
 More specifically, for each example scene, we first specify an open-vocabulary query, and then manually annotate objects corresponding to the given query, by segmenting them in the point cloud of the given scene.
 We refer to this subset as the *Challenge Development* set.
 The participants can upload their predictions on scenes from the *Challenge Development* set to the [Phase 1 - Development Benchmark](https://eval.ai/web/challenges/challenge-page/2102/submission) in the challenge website.